The Kano Model:

 The takeaway here is that while core competencies, perhaps (and only perhaps) rise above "commodity" in value, focusing content here will not sufficiently distinguish the firm or its services.

 It is also important to consider that while continual enhancement of performance is requisite, performance that may have exceeded expectation once, will only satisfy the next time.
-Once exceptional is delivered it becomes expectation next time.
-It is the tyranny of the downward pressure over time as detailed in the Kano Model.
+Once "exceptional" is delivered it becomes expectation.
+It is the tyranny of the downward pressure over time as illustrated in the Kano Model.

 These are the attributes of a service that truly delight, even surprise the client.
-In fact, the individual client, or the marketplace at large, might not even know these service concepts were available until you delivered them.
+In fact, the individual client, or the marketplace at large, might not have even known these service concepts were available until you delivered them.
 Your client did not know they needed or wanted them.
 Here is the salient in terms of marketing.
-The wow factors.
-The truly innovative providers – those that not only capture market share, but create new markets and command premiums, focus their efforts (and marketing) here.
+The truly innovative providers –those that not only capture market share, but create new markets and command premiums – focus their efforts here.

 Part of Kano's theory is that prospective clients can only partially tell us what is important to them.
 They simply do not know, in full, what is available or what they need.
 This is as true for professional services as it is for products.
-As such the Kano Model is an excellent tool, not only for marketing departments, but business developers, and identifying go-to-market strategies.
+As such, the Kano Model is an excellent tool, not only for marketing departments, but for business developers and identifying winning go-to-market strategies.
 (Hint: benchmarking other providers in your market won't help.)
 These models can be developed for markets, verticals, targeted accounts, individual business units, even against client profiles allowing for highly targeted and effective marketing and sales campaigns.

-The wow factor attributes of your services need to be the focus of content marketing – particularly in professional services marketing – and woven into the fabric of thought leadership and client communications.
+The wow factor attributes of your services need to be the focus of content marketing and woven into the fabric of all communications.